cesium/fractal-tree/src/content/_index.md

 The purpose of this project is to build a fractal tree.
 From the get-go lets explain what is a fractal.
 Well, a fractal is the infinite repetition of a certain pattern, in this particular case our pattern is the "Y" symbol.
-This concept may not seem clear now but it will be soon, so don't worry.
+This concept may not seem clear now but it will be soon but if you have trouble with fractals you can find more about it [`here`](https://mathigon.org/world/Fractals) before starting this tutorial.

 Now that you know what a fractal is, a fractal tree is simply a fractal that builds a tree as it is being created.
 Okay, after this basic explanation lets get it started!

 ![](finalTree.png)